-Fleeing the scene of an accident is a crime, and when caught, may be filed as a misdemeanor or felony depending on the severity of the accident.
+Fleeing the scene of an accident is a crime, and when caught, the driver may be charged with a misdemeanor or felony depending on the severity of the accident.
 The police will try to apprehend the hit-and-run driver and will interview you and other eyewitnesses to acquire information.
 If the driver is found, your case could be resolved more easily – the fact that the person fled already implies guilt and fault for the accident.
 However, the responsible driver may not have insurance, even when apprehended.

 The first step is and always will be to seek medical care, as your life and the lives of your passengers are the top priority.
 However, as much as you can, you should follow these steps:

-- Take note of anything you can recall about the offending vehicle – color, make, model, license plate (even partial), what direction they were travelling – anything you can recall can assist in apprehending a hit-and-run driver.
+- Take note of anything you can recall about the offending vehicle – color, make, model, license plate (even partial), what direction it was travelling – anything you can recall can assist in.